gilch/hissp/docs/style_guide.rst

 That's not nice.

 This includes comment tokens meant as arguments for reader macros!
-Lissp parses comments in blocks, so multiline comments used as reader arguments nearly always use a form/group comment starting with two semicolons and a space as described below.
+Lissp tokenizes comments in blocks, so multiline comments used as reader arguments nearly always use a form/group comment starting with two semicolons and a space as described below.
 But with a single ``;``, they must follow code on the same line,